 If you’re new to Lightroom, click here to see how I edit my photos using these presets.
-And you can sign up at the bottom of the post to recieve one of my favorite presets for FREE!
+And you can sign up at the bottom of the post to receive one of my favorite presets for FREE!

 Let’s take a closer look at the presets:

 I created this preset for desert destinations but it also works great with beach photos.
 It cools down greens and warms up yellow, blue and oranges.

 This preset is one of my favorites.
 The desaturated colors make it great to use when you want to tone down a photo while still giving it a bit more contrast.

 This one is inspired by vintage film, with darker shadows for a more moody look.
 It has a bit of grain so remember to remove that if you want a clean result.

 Most of my presets enhance warm tones but this one has a green hue that tones down warm photos with a lot of browns and oranges like you see below.

 Vintage-inspired matte cool tones, desaturated greens.
 Use this one if you want the colors red, orange and turquoise to pop.
 You might want to adjust the clarity up a bit if your photo is very flat.

 My go-to preset which brightens and enhances blues, greens and oranges.
 If your photo is already colorful you might want to adjust the individual colors down a bit, especially the green and blue.
 This is really an all-around preset, but it works especially well with beach/tropical photos.
 Remember to remove the grain if you want a cleaner look.